intel/kubevirt-gfx-sriov/docs/deploy-windows-vm.md

 # Microsoft Windows 10 VM

-In this document, we are going explain how to install Windows 10 virtual machine (VM) using **ISO** file and how to configure the VM to support GPU-accelerated workloads (eg: media transcoding, 3D rendering, AI inferencing) using Intel Graphics SR-IOV technology
+This document details steps to install Windows 10 virtual machine (VM) using **ISO** file and how to configure the VM to support GPU-accelerated workloads (eg: media transcoding, 3D rendering, AI inferencing) using Intel Graphics SR-IOV technology

 ## Prerequisites